| aa | a type of lava. |

 | marshland | low poorly drained land that is sometimes flooded and often lies at the edge of lakes, streams, etc. |

-| marshlike | like a MARSH. |
+| marshlike | like a marsh. |

-| marshy | like MARSH > MARSHIER, MARSHIEST. |
+| marshy | like marsh. |

-| maskeg muskeg | a swamp, bog or marsh.
-[Cree maskek]. |
+| maskeg | (Am.
+Ind.) a swamp, bog or marsh. |

-| massif | a large mountain-mass; a compact group of mountain heights. |
+| massif | (Fr.) a large mountain-mass; a compact group of mountain heights. |

-| merse | a low flat marshland. |
+| merse | (Scots) a low flat marshland. |

-| meseta | a plateau, esp. that of central Spain. |
+| meseta | (Spanish) a plateau, esp that of central Spain. |

-| mofette moffette | a volcanic opening in the earth emitting carbon dioxide. |
+| moffette | (Fr.) a volcanic opening in the earth emitting carbon dioxide. |

-| molasse | soft sediment produced by the erosion of mountain ranges in the final stage of mountain building > MOLASSES. |
+| molasse | soft sediment produced by the erosion of mountain ranges in the final stage of mountain building. |

-| monadnock | a mountain or rocky mass that has resisted erosion and stands isolated in an essentially level area.
-[From Mount Monadnock, a peak of southwest New Hampshire].
-Aka INSELBERG. |
+| monadnock | a mountain or rocky mass that has resisted erosion and stands isolated in an essentially level area, aka inselberg. |

 | montane | mountainous; mountain-dwelling; (noun) the lowest vegetation belt of a mountain. |